mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 ## Summary

 By following the above practices, it is possible to create robust cloud-based APIs for numerical and machine learning models, making them accessible to users without the traditional barriers to adoption.

+Although this post focuses on a lightweight regression model, the architecture is extensible to more complex or resource-intensive models with appropriate design considerations (e.g., asynchronous processing, queuing, or job scheduling).